Alex Williams (footballer, born 1961): Community programme manager

 Williams became a lottery agent for Manchester City upon his retirement as a player, whilst he continued to take his coaching badges until he obtained his full FA badge in June 1989.
 He returned to Port Vale in July 1988 as the club's first community programme officer, but departed in January 1990 to take up a similar role at Manchester City.
 He also coached 11 to 16-year-old goalkeepers in the academy, including future Premier League internationals Wayne Hennessey and Kasper Schmeichel, before giving up coaching in 2008.
 He also accepted Everton manager Howard Kendall's invitation to coach Neville Southall in 1997, whilst regular coach Alan Hodgkinson was in hospital, but rejected the club's offer of a three-year contract.
 He instead went on to work as the Executive Manager of City in the Community (CITC), Manchester City's community programme.
 He was awarded the MBE in the 2002 New Years Honours list for his services to young people.
 Having started with an initial staff of six, CITC went on to employ over 120 staff with a turnover of £3.5 million by 2023.
 He retired in August 2023, though remained on a non-executive role as Life President.
 The club also renamed a football pitch at the Etihad Campus in his honour.
 Upon his retirement he also published his autobiography, You Saw Me Standing Alone, with the foreword written by Pep Guardiola.
 In November 2023, he was given the Maurice Watkins CBE Lifetime Contribution Award at the North West Football Awards.

 Family

-His nephew Ethan Williams plays for Manchester United.
+His nephew Ethan Williams plays for Peterborough United.